pavelVPo/IBMC_LSFBD_smiles_parser/README.md

 3.  make the table containing pairs of character classes **occurring** in ChEMBL SMILES

-4.  join this table with the pairs of character classes **allowed** in SMILES (Table 1)
+4.  join this table with the pairs of character classes **allowed** in SMILES according to the preliminary results described here

-5.  make corrections in the Table 1 if needed
+5.  make corrections in the implementation if needed

 6.  think how to discriminate between the different classes containing the same characters